Websail-NU/seqmodel/IgotAnote.md

     2. `tf.gather` only selects from the first k dimensions, meaning we have to transpose the batch data.
-- All-in-all, we do not gain much advantage as we do in Torch7 (lua) where we can just :cuda() on almost anything.
+- All-in-all, we do not gain much advantage as we do in Torch7 (lua) where we can just `whatever:cuda()` on almost anything.

+### Sublime Text Packages
+- jedi - Python autocompletion
+- sublime-rsync-ssh
+- SublimeLinter-pep8
+- Git
+- Whitespace
+- Figlet Big ASCII Text